How to Clean Battery Corrosion

 • Don’t mix new and old batteries in the same product.

-How to Clean Non-Rechargeable Alkaline Battery Corrosion
+How to Clean Battery Corrosion — Non-Rechargeable Alkaline Batteries

-Remove all of the batteries from the product and dispose of them according to local guidelines.
+2. Remove all of the batteries from the product and dispose of them according to local guidelines.
 Batteries can continue to leak into the soil when littered or thrown away in the garbage, so place them in a plastic bag and deliver them to a collection site.
 (Most local big box stores and grocery stores happily accept them for disposal, no questions asked.)

+4. Scrub affected areas.
 Once the corrosion is saturated, you can use a toothbrush or a dry cotton swab to scrub at the affected areas.
 A toothbrush is especially useful if the corrosion is embedded into the spring that secures the negative end of the battery.
 The corrosion will gradually loosen and can be thoroughly removed with a dry paper towel.
 For any tough areas, you can dab on a bit of lemon juice or a small amount of gently abrasive baking soda to polish all contacts.

-How to Clean Rechargeable Battery Corrosion
+How to Clean Corrosion on Rechargeable Batteries

 Rechargeable batteries (NiCad, NiMH) are much less likely to produce corrosion than alkaline batteries and may instead seem to “leak” potassium hydroxide.
 If you spot leakage from one of your rechargeable batteries, the steps to cleanup are slightly different.

-Treat moisture (leakage) with dry baking soda by sprinkling it into the case to absorb the potassium hydroxide.
-Dump it into the trash, and clean out the baking soda and battery container with a dampened cotton swab and a dry paper towel.
+3. Clean out battery container.
+Dump the buildup into the trash and clean out the baking soda and battery container with a dampened cotton swab and a dry paper towel.
 Allow the area to air dry.

 How to Clean Lithium Battery Corrosion

-Lithium batteries have a tendency to expand, or bloat, and you won’t want to mess with a battery that has expanded to its breaking point.
-It’s dangerous, highly combustible and should only be handled by a hazardous waste professional.
-The best thing you can do is bag the product without attempting to remove the battery, and take it directly to a specialist who can safely assist with removing the battery and determine if the expansion damaged your product.
+Lithium batteries are technically rechargeable batteries, too, but the resulting cleanup of a damaged battery is dangerous.
+Lithium batteries have a tendency to expand, or bloat, and you won't want to mess with a battery that has expanded to its breaking point.
+It's dangerous, highly combustible and should only be handled by a hazardous waste professional.

 More Cleaning Tips